ABA Required Disclosures

 Tuition and Fees, Living Costs, and Financial Aid

-- All information regarding tuition, fees, living costs, and scholarships granted by the Law School may be found on the 2017 Standard 509 Information Report for the 2015-2016 school year.
+- All information regarding tuition, fees, living costs, and scholarships granted by the Law School may be found on the 2018 Standard 509 Information Report.

 - Notre Dame Law School does not offer conditional scholarships.
 All Notre Dame Law School scholarships automatically renew for the student’s second and third years as long as the student remains in academic good standing.
 Statistics regarding scholarship retention for the most recent entering classes may be found here.